charliemags/nametag-coding-challenge/README.md

 **How do we determine the version of the client?**

-**Assumption:** _We store the current version in a Go constant (e.g., const CurrentVersion = "1.0.0").
+**Assumption:** _We store the current version in a Go constant (e.g., ```const CurrentVersion = "1.0.0"```).
 In production, you might build the version into the binary using build flags or embed._

 **Where and how do we host the server?**

-**Assumption:** _We have a simple HTTP file server (server.go) listening on port 8080.
-It serves static files (including latest.json and the various binaries)._

-**Which platforms are supported?**

-**Assumption:** _Windows, macOS, and Linux (all 64-bit).
-You can extend or adapt for more OS/architecture combinations._
+**Assumption:** The project is running via server ```nametag.magnarelli.net```, but the code can be easily changed to run the server & client via ```localhost```.

 **How does the client know which binary to download?**

-**Assumption:** _The client uses runtime.GOOS to select the correct download URL from a latest.json file that contains separate URLs for Windows, Darwin (macOS), and Linux._
+**Assumption:** The client uses ```runtime.GOOS``` to select the correct download URL from a latest.json file that contains separate URLs for Windows, Darwin (macOS), and Linux.

+**Do we pre-build & store the binary on the server, or build the binary locally?**

+**Assumption:** As if this was a **production application**, it's best to keep the source code secure - thus why I would reccomend downloading the binary.
+But in the case for this exercise, the source code is already exposed.

 **Is security important for these updates?**

-**Assumption:** _We’re not yet implementing HTTPS, code signing, checksums, or cryptographic signatures in this sample.
-In production, these are essential._
+**Assumption:** We’re not yet implementing HTTPS, code signing, checksums, or cryptographic signatures in this sample.
+In production, these are essential.

 **How do we handle the inability to overwrite running executables (particularly on Windows)?**

-**Assumption:** _We do a small “updater” dance:_
+**Assumption:** We do a small “updater” dance:
-- _Download the new binary to a temporary file._
+- Download the new binary to a temporary file.
-- _Spawn a child process that deletes the old binary _(once the old process exits)_ and renames/copies the new one._
+- Spawn a child process that deletes the old binary (once the old process exits) and renames/copies the new one.
-- _The child process restarts the updated application._
+- The child process restarts the updated application.

 ## Repository Structure